December 23, 2023

 THHN/THWN Wires

-THHN or THWN wires are some of the most common insulated wires found inside your home.
-They are often used for shorter circuits, such as for your water heater or garbage disposal.
-They are also found in your basement as well as your garage.
+THHN or THWN wires are the most common insulated cables in your home.
+Electricians often use them for shorter circuits, such as those for water heaters or garbage disposals.
+You can also find them in your basement and garage.
 The letters stand for “thermoplastic heat-resistant nylon-coated.”
 And the “W” means it is safe to use in wet locations.
-The nylon-coating offers the wire extra protection.
-There are three wires that work together: a hot wire, which is black, orange, or red; a neutral wire, which is white or brown; and a ground wire, which is green or yellow-green.
-Since these wires are part of a circuit, when the circuit is turned on, touching these wires is dangerous.
+The nylon coating offers extra protection to the wire.
+Three wires work together: a hot wire, which is black, orange, or red; a neutral wire, which is white or brown; and a ground wire, which is green or yellow-green.
+Since these wires are part of a circuit when turned on, touching these wires is dangerous.

 Underground Feeder Cables

-Underground feeder cables, or UF cables, are often used to bring electricity outside to garages or sheds that are not attached to your house.
-They are also used for outdoor lighting, such as lampposts.
-These cables are also sheathed in plastic like the NM cables; however, they also have a plastic coating on each of the three individual wires within the cable as well.
+Electricians often install underground feeder (UF) cables to bring electricity to garages or sheds not attached to your house.
+They also install these cables for outdoor lighting, such as lampposts.
+Like NM cables, UF cables feature a plastic sheath, but each of the three cables also has a plastic coating.
 This helps add extra protection from moisture and sunlight and being underground.
 The outer sheath is usually gray.
-These cables are also often used for major circuit wiring, so they are very dangerous to touch when the circuit is on because of their high voltage.
+These cables are also often used for significant circuit wiring, so they are very dangerous to touch when the circuit is on because of their high voltage.

 Low-Voltage Wires

-Low-voltage wires are often used for smaller circuits that only require up to 50 volts.
-You will often find them in things like doorbells, landscape lighting, thermostats, speaker systems, and sprinkler systems.
-These wires are often insulated or twisted together in pairs, like a lamp cord.
-Since they do have a lower voltage, it is less likely to cause a shock, but it is still a good idea to shut them off before working on them.
+Electricians often use low-voltage wires for smaller circuits that require up to 50 volts.
+You will usually find them in doorbells, landscape lighting, thermostats, speakers, and anspeakerskler systems.
+These wires are often insulated or twisted together like a lamp cord in pairs.
+Since they have a lower voltage, it is less likely to cause a shock, but it is still a good idea to shut them off before working on them.

 Landline Phones and Data Wires

-If you still have a landline phone, chances are it has a Cat 5 cable.
-These are also used for your wired internet service.
-These cables generally have eight wires housed in them, combined into four pairs, which provides great capacity and quality for data transmission.
-These are also low-voltage; however, it is good to not touch bare wires regardless of voltage.
+If you still have a landline phone, it likely uses a Cat 5 cable.
+You also use these cables for your wired internet service.
+These cables generally have eight wires housed in them, combined into four pairs, which provide excellent capacity and quality for data transmission.
+They are also low-voltage; however, it is good not to touch bare wires regardless of voltage.

 Coaxial Cables

-Coaxial used to be more common, but nowadays things like HDMI are slowly replacing them.
-They are, however, still sometimes used for hooking up your television to your cable or satellite service and internet.
-They are round and consist of a copper conductor wire surrounded by a tubular insulated layer and a conducting shield comprised of braided wire, which is sheathed, or jacketed, in a cable.
+Coaxial cables used to be more common, but nowadays, things like HDMI are slowly replacing them.
+However, they are sometimes used to connect your television to your cable or satellite service and the internet.
+They are round and consist of a copper conductor wire surrounded by a tubular insulated layer and a conducting shield comprised of braided wire sheathed or jacketed in a cable.

 Wire and Cable Identification

 You can identify different wires and cables by size and color.
-The gauge measures the size of a wire and tells you how much electricity it conducts.
-The most common gauges you will find in your home range from two-gauge to 14-gauge.
+The gauge measures the size of a wire and tells you how much electricity it conducts—the most common gauges in your home range from two-gauge to 14-gauge.
 Bigger wires have smaller gauges and can conduct more electricity.
 Wires are often color-coded to help you and your electrician more easily identify them.
 Black and red are usually “hot” wires that conduct electricity to your outlets and switches.
-Blue and yellow are “travel wires” that control things like fans, appliances, lights, and switches.
+Blue and yellow are “travel wires” that control fans, appliances, lights, and switches.
 White and gray are often neutral wires that help the electrical current circulate.
 Green or copper wires are grounding wires, making an electrical fire less likely to occur.

 Electrical Safety in Your Home

-If you look at an outlet in your bathroom or kitchen, you will often find red and black buttons in between the two plug-ins.
-These are GFCI, which stands for “ground fault circuit interrupter.”
-These help prevent severe electrical shocks and burns by shutting off your power before they can give off fatal doses of electricity.
+If you look at an outlet in your bathroom or kitchen, you will often find red and black buttons between the two plug-ins.
+These are GFCIs, which stand for “ground fault circuit interrupter.”
+They help prevent severe electrical shocks and burns by shutting off your power before it can give off fatal doses of electricity.
 They can also help prevent and mitigate electrical fires.
-Your electrician can install these on your outlets or on a power cord.
+Your electrician can install these on your outlets or a power cord.

-Always check to make sure your exposed cords, wires, and cables are not damaged.
+Always ensure your exposed cords, wires, and cables are not damaged.
 If you notice any fraying or cracks, call us, and we will send an expert electrician to inspect them.
-Scheduling routine maintenance is an important way to prevent fires and other damage from occurring.
+Scheduling routine maintenance is a meaningful way to prevent fires and other damage from occurring.

-At Golden Rule, we have been serving our customers in Grimes, Iowa for over 20 years.
-Besides electrical services, we also offer HVAC and plumbing services.
+At Golden Rule, we have served our customers in the Metro for over 25 years.
+We offer electrical, HVAC, and plumbing services.
 We have over 50 vehicles and many licensed and highly trained electricians, HVAC technicians, and plumbers at your service.
 We are family-owned and offer all our customers a 100% satisfaction guarantee.
 We strive to treat you the way we want to be treated and provide fast, personal, and efficient service.
-Contact Golden Rule for more information about electrical wiring in Des Moines, IA today!
+Contact Golden Rule today for more information about electrical wiring!

 Contact Us Today for Electrical Service!